 Beyond this, it would be helpful if all schools had a clear sequence for teaching harder spelling stuff like lower-frequency consonant spellings, homophones, and word parts like prefixes, suffixes and Latin and Greek word roots/stems.
-These are the focus of my workbooks 6-9, free samplers of which include their contents pages, which might be useful in devising your own teaching sequence for these skills, if you don’t have one, and can’t buy/find one that suits you.

 4. Scrap rote-learning of high-frequency word lists